RynJyy/cat_vs_dog_recognition_OOP/README.md

 ---

+## 👨‍🏫 OOP Principles Demonstrated

+1. Encapsulation
+   - Each class (ImageClassifier, CatDogClassifier, and CatDogClassifierGUI) encapsulates its data and methods.

+2. Abstraction
+   - Complex processes like training, loading data, or GUI interactions are abstracted into simple method calls.

+3. Inheritance
+   - CatDogClassifier inherits from ImageClassifier to extend functionality while reusing core logic.

+4. Polymorphism
+   - Methods like load_data() or build_model() behave differently depending on the subclass implementing them.

+---

 ## 🖼️ GUI Preview

 > Includes a background image, stylized labels, and result display.
 You can customize the `background.jpg` file.